Introduction to ACME

 Start

 button.
-See image below. - Set the level slider such that the microphone channel with the highest level peaks at around -15 dB2.
+See the image above. - Set the level slider such that the microphone channel with the highest level peaks at around -8 dB.4 5

 tip